hannahdesmond/mastery-curriculum/chapter6/README.md

 end
 ```

-The second refactor I'm going to make is to use **early returns** along with one-line conditionals.
-Remember that `return` will break a procedure and return whatever value you pass to it.
+The second refactor I'm going to make is to use **early returns** along with one-line conditionals. `return` will stop an object from executing a procedure, and return whatever value you tell it to.
 Using this knowledge, along with some syntactic sugar, we can do this:

 ```ruby
 puts "Welcome user"